hamb0n-3/osinter/docs/modules/internal_modules.md

 ### speculate

 Speculate is all about inferring one data type from another, particularly when certain tools like port scanners are not enabled.
-This is essential functionality for most BBOT scans, allowing for the discovery of web resources when starting with a DNS-only target list without a port scanner.
+This is essential functionality for most OSINTER scans, allowing for the discovery of web resources when starting with a DNS-only target list without a port scanner.
 It bridges gaps in the data, providing a more comprehensive view of the target by leveraging existing information.

 * IP_RANGE: Converts an IP range into individual IP addresses and emits them as IP_ADDRESS events.
 * DNS_NAME: Generates parent domains from DNS names.